 OTHER GENERAL AND ELECTIVE SURGERIES

-Whilst spaying/neutering is the most common surgery that we perform, we are pleased to provide a comprehensive range of general surgeries, including the following:
+Whilst spaying/neutering is the most common surgery that we perform, we are pleased to provide a comprehensive range of surgeries, including the following:

 - Removal of foreign bodies from the digestive system